Guidance to support schools and colleges at a time when young carers become a 'legal entity' for the first time.

 ‘Hidden from View’, a 2013 report by the Children Society tells us ‘Caring can cost young people dearly if they are not given opportunities to participate in all aspects of life.
 Many young carers need support because they can miss out on a huge range of opportunities that so many other children and young people take for granted.
 Children must be allowed to thrive and enjoy their childhoods, not to be relied upon to take caring roles that are too often inappropriate.’

 Early identification and support for young carers is crucial if we are to avoid the potential negative impact that caring can have on their lives, affecting their education, future chances of employment and economic success.
+There are over 166,00 young carers across the UK, with as many as 1 in 5 children having a caring responsibility.

 Tackling the problems young carers face is not only good for vulnerable young people and their families – it could also be good for schools and colleges, reducing unexplained absence, improving behaviour and the setting’s performance.